 The charms of St. Lucia begin with the island's dramatic scenery, from the twin Pitons -– the island's conical seaside mountains –- to a simmering volcano and lush rainforest.
-Scattered resorts –- St. Lucia is far from overdeveloped, although more hotels are being built –- cling to hillsides and protected coves, while locals provide a warm welcome to guests from around the world.
+Scattered resorts cling to hillsides and protected coves while locals provide a warm welcome to guests from around the world.
+St. Lucia is far from overdeveloped, although more hotels are being built all the time.

 St. Lucia Basic Travel Information